Located in the Upper Midwestern, North Dakota is one of the United States of America states.

-The documents required are different based on the programs or courses in which you want to enroll in.
+The documents required differ based on the programs or courses you want to enroll in.

-You have to furnish all of the required documents completely, so that your application can go for reviewing for admissions.
+You have to complete all required documents so your application can go for admissions review.

 The Transcripts for the graduates are official copies of all the colleges and universities they have attempted and will include all their undergraduate and graduate work.

-For freshers taking admission in undergraduate courses, they need to submit official high school transcripts from the schools they have attended to.
+For freshers taking admission to undergraduate courses, they need to submit official high school transcripts from the schools they have attended to.

-All the above processes are the same for students who have done their graduation or post-graduation from universities other than Canada and the USA.
-However, the university mandated the completion of their immunizations and TB screening and to submit the report.
+All the above processes are the same for students who graduated or are post-graduates from universities other than Canada and the USA.
+However, the university mandated completing their immunizations and TB screening and submitting of the report.

-In general, UND also asks certificate of finances as if you are planning to enroll in the University of North Dakota you are required to certify that you can afford the program and accommodation there.
-To get your student visa this is mandatory to submit.
+In general, UND also asks certificate of finances if you are planning to enroll in the University of North Dakota, you are required to certify that you can afford the program and accommodation there.
+To get your student visa, this is mandatory to submit.

 Graduated applicants are also required to submit letters of reference and cover letters.

-For the application of Summer 2023, the University of North Dakota has waived the test scores of SAT or ACT for domestic students.
-But if you took SAT or ACT you can just submit your scores, this will only help to increase the chances of getting admission.
+For the application for Summer 2023, the University of North Dakota has waived the test scores SAT or ACT for domestic students.
+But if you took SAT or ACT, you can just submit your scores; this will only help to increase the chances of getting admission.